apache/avro/README.md

     * If you need support for Avro 1.7.7, try plugin version 0.8.1 (updated for Gradle 5.6)
     * Versions of Avro prior to 1.7.x are unlikely to work
 * Incubating: support for Kotlin
-    * Currently tested against Kotlin 1.2.31
+    * Currently tested against Kotlin plugin version 1.3.61
 * Incubating: support for Gradle Kotlin DSL
     * No test coverage yet; will attempt to address incompatibilities as they are discovered